Most Famous Logos with a Panda

 Logo Hello Panda

-Hello, Panda launches tiny cookies with crispy shells and sweet, creamy fillings.
-They depict funny sports pandas kicking a soccer ball, archery, or playing hockey.
-So for Hello Panda, the logo with the same cartoon character is an integral part of the identity.
-The animal on the emblem looks as friendly as possible because its purpose is to attract the attention of buyers, especially children.
-The artists changed the proportions a bit to make the panda anthropomorphic.
-To do this, they had to increase the head, reduce the torso and expand the spots around the eyes.
-Moreover, they made the white iris unnaturally wide and added additional light highlights to the black pupils.
+The Hello, Panda company produces tiny cookies with crispy shells and sweet cream filling.
+They depict funny, sporty pandas kicking a soccer ball, shooting archery, or playing hockey.
+Therefore, for Hello Panda, the emblem featuring the same cartoon character is integral to the identity.
+The animal on the emblem looks as friendly as possible because its purpose is to attract customers, especially children.
+Artists slightly changed the proportions to make the panda anthropomorphic.
+To do this, they had to increase the head, reduce the torso, and expand the spots around the eyes.
+In addition, the white iris was made unnaturally wide, and the black pupils added additional light highlights.

-The brand’s mascot rises above the two-tier “HELLO PANDA” lettering, which is slightly arched in the shape of a smile.
-The bubble font and a nice shade of blue color match the overall gaming style.
+The brand’s mascot towers above the two-tiered “HELLO PANDA” lettering, which is slightly curved into a smile.
+The bubble font and a nice shade of blue match the overall playful style.
 Bamboo sticks are drawn to the right and left of the animal, and a large red spot serves as a background for all elements.

 The Cheeky Panda